ibm-cloud-docs/mqcloud/mqoc_configure_chl_ssl.md

     1.1 Create a client key store using the ‘runmqakm’ tool.
      ```
      runmqakm -keydb -create -db key.kdb -pw <your password> -type pkcs12 -expire 0 -stash

+     # In some operating systems you may have to update the file permissions to make the keystore readable
+     chmod +rw key.*
      ```
-    1.2 Import the Digicert CA certificate into the key store.
-(This is the **DigiCertRootCA.pem** you downloaded earlier)
+    1.2 Import the queue manager certificate into the key store (this is the **qmgrcert** you downloaded from the MQ on Cloud user interface earlier).
      ```
-     runmqakm -cert -add -db key.kdb -file DigiCertRootCA.pem -label DigiCertRootCA -stashed -type pkcs12 -format ascii
+     runmqakm -cert -add -db key.kdb -file qmgrcert_yyyymm.pem -label qmgrcert -stashed -type pkcs12 -format ascii
      ```
-    1.3 Import the Digicert SHA2 Secure Server CA certificate into the key store.
-(This is the **Digicert SHA2 Secure Server CA** you downloaded earlier, and is the issuer of the queue manager certificate)
+    1.3 Check your certificates have been added.
      ```
-     runmqakm -cert -add -db key.kdb -file SHASecureServerCA.pem -label SHASecureServerCA -stashed -type pkcs12 -format ascii
-     ```
-    1.4 Optionally import the queue manager certificate into the key store.
-(This is the **qmgrcert** you downloaded earlier).
-    This step is optional because you already trust the issuer of this certificate above.
-     ```
-     runmqakm -cert -add -db key.kdb -file qmgrqert.pem -label qmgrcert -stashed -type pkcs12 -format ascii
-     ```
-    1.5 Check your certificates have been added.
-     ```
      runmqakm -cert -list -db key.kdb
      ```

-     **Note** The type parameter above is **pkcs12**.
-Some samples suggest using **kdb**.
-This also works, but the resulting key.kdb is not readable by keytool, so for this exercise, pkcs12 is preferred.
+     **Note:** The type parameter above is **pkcs12**.
+Some samples suggest using **kdb**, but the resulting key.kdb is not readable by keytool, so for this exercise **pkcs12** is preferred.

 ## Next steps